plunderludics/unity-hawk/README.md

 UnityHawk should then appear in the Package Manager window.
 From the Package Manager window you can import the sample called `Demo` for a simple example of how to use this package.

+You will probably also need to install the BizHawk prerequisites, which can be installed via [this installer](https://github.com/TASEmulators/BizHawk-Prereqs/releases/download/2.4.8_1/bizhawk_prereqs_v2.4.8_1.zip).

 ## Usage
 - Add an `Emulator` component to an object with an attached `Renderer`.
 - Put the rom, savestate, config & lua files you want to use into `Assets/StreamingAssets/`